 TIP: Read our blogpost about Schleissheim Palace if you plan to visit Munich

 The perfect location for a castle

-The interior in the palace is beautiful and impressive, although not as glorious as one maybe hope for.
-As selfdeclared castle-hunters we have after a while visited a number of castles and palaces, and for us the interior at this castle wasn’t our most impressive.
+The interior of the palace is beautiful and impressive, although not as glorious as one maybe hopes for.
+As self-declared castle-hunters, we have after a while visited a number of castles and palaces, and for us, the interior at this castle wasn’t our most impressive.
 We had maybe hoped for that special little extra you sometimes can find.
 But do not fear.
-Schwerin castle is beautifully decorated, full of details and one can easily spend some few hours.
+Schwerin Castle is beautifully decorated, full of details and one can easily spend a few hours.